0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/life-of-a-transaction.md

 * [Virtual Machine](#virtual-machine-vm)
 * [Storage](#storage)

-At the end of each section, we provide the link to the corresponding "README" of [Libra Core](libra-core-overview.md).
+At the end of each section, we provide the link to the corresponding "README" of [Diem Core](diem-core-overview.md).

 ## Admission Control (AC)